Backpacker Travel Insurance: Coverage Guide for Gap Year and Long-Term Travel (2026)

 12-Month Round-the-World Trip

-Year-long coverage costs less per month than buying multiple short-term policies.
+Year-long coverage costs the same per month as shorter policies from the same provider.
 Costs don't double when extending from six to 12 months.

 Trip details: 365 days traveling multiple continents with $15,000 in prepaid expenses